Smithsonian Folkways: Folkways Records

 In 1905, Moses "Moe" Asch was born in Poland.
 His father, Sholem Asch, a successful author, made enough money to move the family to Paris in 1912.
 In 1914, Sholem left Paris for work in New York City and, a year later, sent for his family.
-The experience at Ellis Island was traumatic for 10-year-old Moe, and, based on his own account, memory was seared into his mind.
+The experience at Ellis Island was traumatic for 10-year-old Moe, and, based on his own account, the memory was seared into his mind.
 Sholem believed in educating his fellow man through his literature, and Moe showed that same passion through his chosen career of audio engineering.

 In the mid-1920s, Asch studied radio engineering in Germany, a center for the new science.
 When he returned to the United States, he worked for various electronic firms before opening his own radio repair business, Radio Labs, during the Great Depression.
 In this business, Moe built equipment for radio stations and installed recorders for air use.
 Asch wrote in a 1961 article, "Forming one of the first independent record companies it was natural for me to want to record folk music and people's expression of their wants, needs and experiences."